BackupNerd/Backup-Scripts/README.md

 	Script to Enumerate Device Statistics.
 	Predefined to Include Multiple Columns from the Management Console, can be expanded to include custom columns.
         Useful for automating an export of data for billing or reporting.

+GetM365DeviceStatistics.ps1

+	Script to Enumerate Microsoft 365 Device Statistics.
+	Predefined to Include Mail, OnDrive and Sharepoint Statistics and Protected Users.
+        Useful for automating an export of data for billing or reporting.

 GetSessionFiles.ps1